stormpath/stormpath-framework-spec/registration.md

     * `False`: inform the user that their account has been created and they may now login
-  * The newly created account status is UNVERIFIED, then render a view which tells the user to check their email for a verification link
+  * The newly created account status is UNVERIFIED, then render a view which tells the user to check their email for a verification link.
+This view should containa  link to the VERIFY view, reading "didn't get the email? click here to re-send the message."

 <a href="#top">Back to Top</a>